Joining one of these Associations makes you instantly eligible to join NASA Federal Credit Union.

 including continuing education, construction tours, design lectures, awards programs, community design services, and award-winning publications.
 The fee to join is as low as $50.

-research, networking opportunities with business advocates and leaders, up-to-date educational programs and technical training, exposure in extensive promotional programs, and representation from the voice of the industry, CTA, promoting and advancing
+market research, networking opportunities with business advocates and leaders, up-to-date educational programs and technical training, exposure in extensive promotional programs, and representation from the voice of the industry, CTA, promoting and

 The Mars Society is the world’s largest non-profit space advocacy group dedicated to the human exploration and settlement of the planet Mars.
 Established in 1998 by Dr. Robert Zubrin and others, the organization works to educate the public, the

 media and government on the benefits of exploring the Red Planet.
 Society activities include public outreach and educational programming, the annual University Rover Challenge, privately-funded research, seasonal Mars habitat simulations in the Utah